johnno1962/XprobePlugin/README.md

 applications, re-distribution may only be through github however including this copyright notice.

 This release includes a very slightly modifed version of the excellent [canviz](https://code.google.com/p/canviz/) library to render "dot" files in an HTML canvas which is subject to an MIT license.
-The change is to reverse the rendering of nodes and the lines linking them on line 402 of "canviz-0.1/canviz.js".
+The changes are to pass through the ID of the node to the node label tag (line 208) and to reverse the rendering of nodes and the lines linking them on (line 406) in "canviz-0.1/canviz.js".

 ### As ever: